List of minor biblical places: En-hakkore

 En-hakkore is the name of a fountain, mentioned only in Judges 15:18-19.
 In the biblical narrative, Samson the Israelite hero is thirsty, and calls (kara) to God in fear that he will die of thirst.
 In response, God causes a spring to miraculously appear.
 Samson memorializes the incident by naming the spring En Hakkore, Hebrew for "spring of the caller."
 According to Encyclopaedia Biblica, the original etymology of En-hakkore is "spring of the partridge," while the meaning "spring of the caller" is a later legendary invention.

 Ephratha

 Ephratha (Bethlehem); from the Septuagint version of the Book of Joshua.

 Esek

-Esek is the name of the first of two wells which, according to Genesis, were the object of an argument between Isaac and herdsmen from the Philistine city of Gerar.
-The Hebrew form of the name as preserved in the Masoretic Text is Esek, while Greek Septuagint manuscripts have the forms Adikia or Sykophantia.
+Esek is the name of the first of two wells which, according to Genesis 26:20, were the object of an argument between Isaac's herdsmen and herdsmen from the Philistine city of Gerar.
+The Hebrew form of the name as preserved in the Masoretic Text is Esek, while Greek Septuagint manuscripts have the forms Adikia, or Sykophantia.
+The name given in the Vulgate is Calumnia.